Left Ginza: Book 3

 Hymns 18, 37, and 45 all contain variations of the opening line, "As a child, my lifespan ended" (ianuq šilman kʿlai).

 Hymn 62 contains the refrain, "Come, fall into the vessel (mana)" (atun l-mana pil; atun pil l-mana).

 Colophon

 Book 3 of the Left Ginza is followed by a colophon.
 There is only one colophon in the Left Ginza, whereas the Right Ginza has six colophons.

+Shlama beth Qidra is the earliest Mandaean scribe named in the Left Ginza's colophon.
+Zazai of Gawazta (fl.
+270 AD) is not mentioned in the Left Ginza's colophon, although he is an important figure mentioned in the Right Ginza's colophons.

-Qolasta parallels
+External parallels

+Qulasta

 Several of the prayers in Drower's 1959 Canonical Prayerbook of the Mandaeans (CP), mostly ʿniania ("responses") and masiqta prayers, correspond to hymns in Book 3 of the Left Ginza (GL 3):

+Psalms of Thomas

+Several of the Left Ginza hymns correspond to some of the Psalms of Thomas.

+Below is a comparison of Psalm of Thomas 6 and Left Ginza 3.43 (= Qulasta prayer 66).

+Theodore bar Konai

+Theodore bar Konai, c.
+792 in the Book of the Scholion (Syriac: Kṯāḇā d-ʾeskoliyon), quotes the following passage as part of the teachings of the Kentaeans.
+The passage has close parallels with much of Left Ginza 3.11.